alextolkacov/trevolution_task/readme.md

 * `allure_report` is a directory where allure reports will be saved
 * `--screenshot=on --screenshot_path=on` allows to sve screenshots in case of failure

 After tests are finished just run `allure serve allure_report` from your root to see a full report of a test run.

 But make sure that allure is installed on your laptop.
-If it's now -> `brew install allure`
+If it's not -> `brew install allure`